sasuw/desertsnake/README.md

     python3 -m http.server

+or

+    npx serve -l tcp://localhost:8000

 in the project root directory.
+For the highscore feature to work you need to start the separate highscore-server, see https://github.com/sasuw/desertsnake-server

 # Miscellaneous